Please contact the owner directly to confirm the price and

 Fridge with freezer and washing machine.

 Location is by the waterfront and next to the Port Rive Gauche.
-Just a few minutes walk away from the port is a small local beach.
-By the beach there is a water sports area where you can paddle board, kayak or learn to wind surf!
-If holidaying with small children there is a lovely park by the beach with brick BBQ s for all to use.
-Just past the park and local beach is a new selection of stylish but simple waterside restaurants serving smoked moules, oysters and wine.
+Just a few minutes walk away there is a water sports area where you can paddle board, kayak or learn to wind surf!
+If holidaying with small children there is a lovely park by the water with brick BBQ s for all to use.
+Just past the park is a new selection of stylish but simple waterside restaurants serving smoked moules, oysters and wine.

 Marseillan is a lovely port and a stopping point for those travelling along the Canal du Midi.
 Steeped in history Marseillan is possibly the oldest village in France.
 The area was originally settled by the Greeks more than 2500 years ago and was a very active Roman commercial centre.
 With an old village it is still relatively unknown but once you know about it beware as you will want to keep coming back!
 There are about 15-20 places to eat, shops selling everything you need - boulangeries, pharmacies, greengrocers, fish, meat and everyday essentials (all within a short walk).